 Why Easthampton?
 The water.

 Per the German purity law, water is one of only four ingredients that go into our beers.
-With a we wanted to make sure the water we use is top quality.
+We wanted to make sure the water we use is top quality.
 Easthampton’s water comes from the Barnes Aquifer system, a complex of several productive aquifers extending about twelve miles underground.
 In 2015, Easthampton won the gold medal for best tasting water and the 16th annual Great American Water Taste Test, held as part of the Rural Water Rally in 2015.
 We like to think better water means better beer, and we think you’ll agree.

 Finding the right location was just the beginning.
 In November 2012, Fort Hill Brewery rose under the watchful eye of Mount Tom.
 Construction went on for two years, wringing Eric and Striker of their sweat and blood until they laid the first young beer to rest.
 That beer was an Oktoberfest, first poured in August 2014.
-The same month, Fort Hill Brewery first opened its doors to the public, offerings tastings, tours, and growlers, as we continue to do a year later today.
+The same month, Fort Hill Brewery first opened its doors to the public, offerings tastings, tours, and growlers, as we continue to do today.

 Though the property wasn’t originally up for sale, the owners, who had the land in their family for generations, liked the idea of turning the field into a brewery and decided to sell.